panuozzo77/DumbassAcronymGenerator/src/utils/CONFIG_HELPER.md

 num_words_to_search = 15

 [paths]
+; If no other paths have been inserted into config.ini ensure that PDF documents are placed in the `dumbassAcronym/pdfs/` directory for usage.
 ; Path to the directory containing PDFs.
-Leave blank to use the default 'pdfs/' directory.
 ; Example: directory_path = /path/to/your/pdfs/
 directory_path =